 Oppenheimer Asset Management Client Types and Minimum Account Sizes

-Oppenhiemer Asset Management works with a variety of client types.
-Of its tens of thousands of clients clients, most are individuals without a high-net-worth.
-However, the firm it also works with high-net-worth individuals, pension and profit-sharing plans, charitable organizations, state and municipal governments and businesses.
+Oppenheimer Asset Management works with a variety of client types.
+Of its tens of thousands of clients, most are individuals without a high net worth.
+However, the firm also works with high-net-worth individuals, pension and profit-sharing plans, charitable organizations, state and municipal governments and businesses.

 The minimum account size required to become a client of this firm varies based on the type of account you're looking to open: